 The Group spares no effort in environmental protection to aid the combat of global climate change.
-We adhere to the high standards of our environmental policy across all facets of operations.
+We uphold the high standards of our environmental policy across all facets of operations.
+We joined the WWF Low Carbon Manufacturing Programme (LCMP) organized by WWF Hong Kong and Hong Kong Productivity Council last year.
+The Group was successfully achieved the LCMP Silver Label which was an important recognition to us in manufacturing industry.
 Apart from conserving energy, preventing pollution and recycling reusable materials where practicable during the course of manufacturing and daily operation, the Group is dedicated to research and develop green technologies and solutions for applications which are environmentally friendly and energy efficient.
 The Group forms collaborative partnerships with universities and organizations globally and shares research results in renewable energy and environmental protection.